Essential Tulum Packing List

 You’ll definitely live in sandals during your Tulum vacation.

-For active days, a pair of Chacos is super practical.
-If you’re planning to spend most of your trip rotating from beach lounger to pool lounger, take a comfy pair of slides or flip flops that you can slip on and off easily.
+For active days, a pair of Chacos Sandals is super practical.
+If you’re planning to spend most of your trip rotating from beach lounger to pool lounger, take a comfy pair of slides or flip-flops that you can slip on and off easily.
 I’m loyal to my Rainbow flip-flops, but this Sanuk pair is a great option, too.

 For evenings out, consider tossing in a pair of strappy sandals to level up your outfit a little (if that matters to you!).